renewedvision/breakpad/docs/client_design.md

     The only code permitted to execute on this thread is the code necessary to transition handling to a dedicated preallocated handler thread, and the code to return from the exception handler.
-*   Handlers shouldn’t handle crashes by attempting to walk stacks themselves, as stacks may be in inconsistent states.
-Dump generation should be performed by interfacing with the operating system’s memory manager and code module manager.
+*   Handlers shouldn't handle crashes by attempting to walk stacks themselves, as stacks may be in inconsistent states.
+Dump generation should be performed by interfacing with the operating system's memory manager and code module manager.
 *   Library code, including runtime library code, must be avoided unless it provably meets the above guidelines.
 For example, this means that the STL